box-community/ui-elements-python/README.md

 > Point your browser to the server (e.g http://127.0.0.1:5000)
 >Inspect you browser console to see the javascript events.
->Server events will be prited on the terminal.
+>Server events will be printed on the terminal.